greenboxal/doggohub/doc/workflow/importing/import_projects_from_gitea.md

-# Import your project from Gitea to GitLab
+# Import your project from Gitea to DoggoHub

-Import your projects from Gitea to GitLab with minimal effort.
+Import your projects from Gitea to DoggoHub with minimal effort.

 ## Overview